 Decide you will do the task later

-Only do this if you can’t action the email quickly or pass it onto someone else.
+Only do this if you can’t action the email quickly or pass it on to someone else.
 Add the task to your to-do list or schedule a specific time you will complete it.

-If you can’t action the email (i.e. the email is not requesting that you do something, or you have already taken the appropriate action), choose from these two options:
+If you can’t action the email (i.e., the email is not requesting that you do something, or you have already taken the appropriate action), choose from these two options:

 Tip #3: Create email rules to filter low-priority messages

 For example, you can set up a rule where emails that you are just copied into (CCed) are automatically moved to a separate folder.
-This is so they don’t clutter up your main Gmail inbox.
+This is so they don’t clutter up your primary Gmail inbox.

 Another example would be setting up a solicited bulk email folder for email newsletters, receipts, and other automatically generated material.
-By setting up rules, you ensure that you focus only on the most important emails that you receive.
+By setting up rules, you ensure that you focus only on the most important emails you receive.

 Tip #4: Monitor employee email usage

-Detect unproductive email usage by viewing reports on email usage, number of emails sent and received, and the size and type of attachments sent by each employee.
+Detect unproductive email usage by viewing reports on email usage, the number of emails sent and received, and the size and type of attachments sent by each employee.